clee-jana/tune-reporting-python/README.rst

 The second goal of the SDKs is to assure that our customers’ developers are using best practices in gathering reports in the most optimal way.

-Please see documentation here: `Tune Reporting API SDKs <https://developers.mobileapptracking.com/tune-api-sdks>`_
+Please see documentation here: `TUNE SDKs <https://developers.mobileapptracking.com/tune-api-sdks>`_

 Requirements
 ####################